-Keeping the 3 Barons name, they got a weekly television show over WCBW (the CBS station in New York).
+How's this for the big time?
+They got a weekly television show over WCBW (the CBS station in New York).
 Referred to (but not called) "Amanda And The Boys", they appeared with Amanda Randolph.
+(Photos taken on the set clearly show Eddie Parton as part of the group.
+Either he was on leave from the army or he'd been discharged.)
+However, they weren't called the 3 Riffs, but the 3 Barons (reason unknown).
 Billboard reviewed the Thursday, November 2 show in their November 11 edition.
 Actually, they reviewed the entire 8-10 pm block of shows, which were all sustaining (that is, had no sponsors).
 This is what they said of the Barons:

 Amanda and the Three Barons did a few songs which were not too hard on the ears but meant nothing to the eyes.
 It was obvious that neither of the four were at all certain what would come thru the mike.
 That came through.

-The following week, Billboard reviewed their November 9 show:
+The following week, the November 18 Billboard reviewed their November 9 show:

 The best part of the two-hour seg[ment] was the camera work and direction on the as-yet untitled variety show that features Amanda, the Three Barons and guest, Josh White.
 Instead of introing the Barons by having the camera take them in toto, the usual method, they appeared one at a time, one from the left wing of a very small stage and one from the right wing.
 As each one appeared, he picked up his music cue and went into the opening song.
 The intro added a great deal of variety to a usually stale entry.
 Lighting on the singers was well handled, with cross lighting highlighting well-angled shots.